top of page

 🐊 THE ENORMOUS CROCODILE AT THE LOWRY – A SNAPPY JUNGLE ADVENTURE THAT GETS LITTLE AUDIENCES ROARING WITH DELIGHT

-Developed and directed by Emily Lim, the production features toe-tapping music by Ahmed Abdullahi Gallab, a playful book and lyrics by Suhayla El-Bushra, with additional music and lyrics by Tom Brady.
-Designed firmly with children in mind, this bite-sized musical offers a wonderfully accessible introduction to theatre while still delivering plenty of creativity and charm.
+Developed and directed by Emily Lim, with music by Ahmed Abdullahi Gallab and a playful book and lyrics by Suhayla El-Bushra, this musical leans fully into imagination and fun, offering a welcoming introduction to live theatre while still giving adults plenty to enjoy alongside their little ones.

 The Enormous Crocodile at The Lowry - Person in checkerboard outfit rides a large green crocodile costume, laughing joyfully on a stage with an orange backdrop.